top of page

 graffiti artist

-The inevitable responsibility of an artist is to build bridges between two worlds that remain -inexplicably- separate.
-As a teenager in the harsh Bogotá of the 1990s, Yurika found refuge in the crude and forceful sounds of hardcore.
-At the end of every concert or party, he would return home and observe with curiosity and interest the intermittent presence of graffiti that emulated the Wild Style (incubated decades ago on the North American east coast).
-His wild and provocative nature, which he witnessed, became inevitable.
-It only took a couple of months for the artist's lines -on the eve- to start appearing all over the city.
-After prowling around for years with different sounds and music, a surprising return to his taste and fondness for native Colombian rhythms made possible the unexpected encounter that would henceforth mark his career: cumbia and graffiti.
+The inevitable responsibility of an artist is to build bridges between two worlds that remain -inexplicably- separated.
+As a teenager in the raw Bogotá of the nineties, Yurika found refuge in the rough and forceful sounds of hardcore.
+At the end of each concert or party, he returned home and observed with curiosity and interest the intermittent presence of graffiti that emulated the Wild Style style, incubated decades ago on the American east coast.
+Its wild and provocative nature, which he witnessed, became inevitable.
+A couple of months were enough for the artist's strokes -on the eve- to begin to appear all over the city.
+After wandering around different sounds and music for years, a surprising return to his taste and fondness for indigenous Colombian rhythms made possible the unexpected encounter that would mark his career from then on: cumbia and graffiti.

-Cumbia, the extraordinary musical genre that comprises and amalgamates the ancestral rhythms that cross the Colombian Caribbean region (child of the cultural intersections brought about by the discovery, conquest and colonization of America) with its vibrant percussions and anecdotes converted into verse, became for Yurika a cartography that would determine her pictorial work; a personal and intimate drift that the artist has called "Cumbigenismo".
+Cumbia, the extraordinary musical genre that encompasses and amalgamates the ancestral rhythms that run through the Colombian Caribbean region (children of the cultural intersections brought about by the discovery, conquest and colonization of America) with its vibrant percussion and anecdotes converted into verse, became for Yurika a cartography that would determine her pictorial work; a personal and intimate drift that the artist has called “Cumbigenismo”.

-Perhaps it was his decision to paint a María Mulata (a mythological bird punished in its colorfulness by its vanity) in the historical epicenter of Cartagena in 2013, which awakened that need to understand the artistic exercise from the rhythms of cumbias and the mestizo roots of Colombia.
+Perhaps it was his decision to paint a María Mulata (a mythological bird punished in its color for its vanity) in the historic epicenter of Cartagena in 2013, which awakened that need to understand the artistic exercise from the rhythms of cumbias and the mestizo roots of Colombia.
 As an omen, he dedicated this mural creation, which blends with the colonial architecture of the city, to his newborn daughter: Cielo Celeste.
-The image of the fantastic bird would become a place of pilgrimage for all those who were attracted by the vertiginousness of the color and the forms in the work.
-The mural, with its lighted feathers and eager flight, seems to sow a colourful jaggedness in the disturbing conservative tale of a legendary city that has denied for centuries the mixed womb in which it was born: the African and the Indigenous.
+The image of the fantastic bird would become a place of pilgrimage for all those who felt attracted by the vertiginousness of the color and shapes in the work.
+The mural, with its fiery feathers and yearning flight, seems to sow a colorful bite in the disturbing conservative story of a legendary city that has denied for centuries the mixed womb in which it was conceived: the Afro-descendant and the indigenous.

-Yurika is a mestizo and for that reason his deliberate disrespect for unitary and common forms, the fierceness of his proposal is even noticeable in his way of dressing: shirts, embroidered skirts and baggy basketball shoes stained with paint, consecrate his decision to be himself.
-No exceptions.
-This mise en scène is also reflected in his style of painting, full of strokes, gestures and superimposed colours, where his call to exuberance and rhythm are evident: startled horizons that confuse and intrigue the eye.
+Yurika is a mestizo and that is why his deliberate disrespect for unitary and common forms, the fierceness of his proposal, is even noticeable in his way of dressing: shirts, embroidered skirts and loose basketball tennis shoes stained with paint, consecrate his decision to be himself.
+Without exceptions.
+This staging is also reflected in his painting style, crammed with strokes, gestures and superimposed colors, where his call to exuberance and rhythm become evident: startling horizons that confuse and intrigue the gaze.

-In the middle of the 2019 Christmas season, Yurika would reach an inspiring achievement for her career and her professional proposal, painting a mural of more than eighteen floors in Sao Paulo, Brazil: the image of a slender colorful “Gaitero” that whispers life to the cumbia he plays, discovering with cunning the musical legacies and graffiti representations that the artist claims in his works.
-Life as a rhythmic event and painting as an insinuation that seduces; a fixed dance that comprises a movement detained in the memory.
+In the middle of the Christmas season of 2019, Yurika would achieve an inspiring achievement for her career and her professional proposal, painting a mural of more than eighteen floors in Sao Paulo, Brazil: the image of a slender colorful bagpiper who whispers life to the cumbia he plays, cleverly uncovers the musical heritages and graffiti representations that the artist claims in his works.
+Life as a rhythmic event and painting as a seductive insinuation; a fixed dance that includes a movement stopped in memory.

 graffiti artist